-Both the 30- and the 60-working-day deadlines may be suspended in the following four cases:
+Both the 30- and 60-working-day deadlines may be suspended in the following four cases:

-- by up to 20 working days in complex cases at the request of the parties or by the PCA with the consent of the parties; - by 20 working days when the parties offer commitments - the suspension ceases when the PCA informs the notifying parties that the commitments were either accepted or rejected); - when the parties have not supplied information required by the PCA - in these cases, the PCA will typically 'stop the clock' until such time as the missing information is provided, and the clock will resume on the day following the receipt by the PCA of the requested information (it is not uncommon for the PCA to send information requests to the parties); and - in the case of a prior hearing of the notifying parties or of interested third parties having submitted observations.
+- by up to 20 working days in complex cases at the request of the parties or by the PCA with the consent of the parties; - by 20 working days when the parties offer commitments the suspension ceases when the PCA informs the notifying parties that the commitments were either accepted or rejected);

+- when the parties have not supplied information required by the PCA in these cases, the PCA will typically "stop the clock" until such time as the missing information is provided, and the clock will resume on the day following the receipt by the PCA of the requested information (it is not uncommon for the PCA to send information requests to the parties); and - in the case of a prior hearing of the notifying parties or of interested third parties having submitted observations.
-Parties are encouraged to engage in pre-notification discussions with the PCA.
-The pre-notification guidelines recommend that interested parties contact the PCA at least 15 working days before notification by sending a memorandum describing the essential elements of the transaction and a draft notification form.

 If no decision is adopted within the time limits, a non-opposition decision is deemed to have been adopted (tacit clearance).

-3.9 Pre-notification Discussions with Authorities
+▼ 3.9 Pre-notification Discussions with Authorities